PAT Testing Regulations (BS7671) & City and Guilds 2377 qualifications

 PAT Testing is ideal for people who have a basic understanding of electrical theory, and a thorough and responsible approach to testing.
 It is an activity designed to ensure electrical safety and as such should be done by trained and competent people – see below for more information and special offers.

-The City and Guilds 2377 qualification is available in two seperate units:
+The City and Guilds 2377 qualification is available in two separate units:

 |2377 – 100||Management of Electrical Equipment Maintenance Certificate|